Scrawach/galite/README.md

 Lightweight addon for working with GameAnalytics via REST API.

 GameAnalytics already has an [official SDK](https://github.com/GameAnalytics/GA-SDK-GODOT) for Godot, but it requires recompiling Godot engine.
-GALite does not require any compilation, it uses [Collection API](https://docs.gameanalytics.com/integrations/api/overview) and fullyt written in GDScript.
+GALite does not require any compilation, it uses [Collection API](https://docs.gameanalytics.com/integrations/api/overview) and fully written in GDScript.

 ## Configuration